luisfsferreira/luisfsferreira/README.md

 I adapted an automatic segmentation model in **Python** to identify **fibrosis in the left ventricular myocardium** from cardiac MRI images.
 I implemented a new attention mechanism to improve accuracy, using techniques from **Computer Vision** and **Deep Learning** with **PyTorch**.
 - **Thesis Grade**: 18
-- **Skills**: Bash, PyTorch,  PyTorch Lightning, TensorFlow, Scikit-learn, Machine Learning, Python
+- **Skills**: Bash, PyTorch,  PyTorch Lightning, TensorFlow, Scikit-learn, Machine Learning, Python, Deep Learning